With drama of trades behind them, Mariners refocus on main goal: A postseason berth

 It’s what they do in the every-day nature of Major League Baseball.
 There’s always another game to be played.
 If they want to be successful, players have no choice but to forge ahead and move on from the day before, whether it was good or bad.

-“We survived,” manager Scott Servais.
+“We survived,” manager Scott Servais said.
 “The trade deadline is behind us, and we’re all still breathing, so it’s all good.
 I’m actually ready to get back to baseball on the field.”

-They will resume the quest for the first Mariner postseason berth since 2001.
+They will resume the quest for the Mariners’ first postseason berth since 2001.

 Closer Kendall Graveman is now a member of the Astros, and that isn’t going to change.
 The players the Mariners got in return — reliever Joe Smith and third baseman Abraham Toro — have mixed in with the team.